PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggFetcher.md

 **Strongly Recommended:**
 - Bringing small Pokemon to avoid bumping into them.

+### Ingredient Setup

+1. Have sufficient Ham and Butter to make the sandwiches (Sweet Herba Mystica as well if selected)

 ### Instructions

 1. Your party consists of 2 Pokemon that can breed.